Huyp777/CSUN/README.md

 Afterwards, we develop a multi-granularity interaction network (MIN) to achieve high-quality moment localization in an effective coarse-to-fine manner.
 To be more specific, it first utilizes efficient coarse-grained semantic pruning to filter out corresponding semantic ranges and ignore irrelevant parts, and then performs fine-grained semantic fusing for accurate moments localization.<br>
 We conduct extensive experiments on two benchmark datasets ActivityNet Captions and TACoS.
 The experimental results show that our proposed model is more effective, efﬁcient than the state-of-the-art models.<br>
 The introduction of CLEAR in details will be given in the form of an authorized patent and a published paper later.<br>
-An illustration of the framework of CLEAR is shown in the following figure.
+An illustration of the framework of CLEAR is shown in the following figure.<br>
 ![CLEAR](initmodel.png)<br>

 ## Dateset